 After arriving in Longyearbyen, the ‘capital’ (actually the administrative center) of Spitsbergen, you may wish to visit the Svalbard Museum, which has an interesting collection on the history of Spitsbergen, the mining industry, and polar exploration.
-Sail in the afternoon, setting course for Alkhornet, a high cliff.
-Below the cliffs one often sees Arctic foxes and reindeer.
-Continue to Trygghamna to visit the remains of a 17th century English whaling station and an 18th century Russian Pomor station.
+Sail in the afternoon, setting course for Alkhornet, a prominent cliff at the mouth of Isfjorden.
+Below the cliffs one often sees arctic foxes and reindeer.
+Continue to Trygghamna to visit the remains of a 17th-century English whaling station and an 18th-century Russian Pomor station.

 Depart by scheduled flight from Longyearbyen to Oslo.